Global, end-to-end cyber risk solutions.

-Keith Wojcieszek is associate managing director in Kroll’s Cyber Risk practice, based in Washington, D.C.
-Keith joined Kroll from the United States Secret Service, where he served with distinction for 15 years.
-Keith is a strategic problem-solver, who draws on not only his wealth of advanced technical expertise, but also his extensive experience working with diverse international stakeholders on complex transnational investigations and initiatives.
+Keith Wojcieszek is a managing director in Kroll’s Cyber Risk practice, based in the Washington, D.C. office.
+Keith joined Kroll from the U.S. Secret Service, where he served with distinction for 15 years.
+Keith founded and leads Kroll’s Cyber Threat Intelligence program, manages a wide range of cybercrime, data loss and incident response investigations and is a trusted advisor to clients involved in compliance-related or sensitive local and global cyber security matters.
+He also has extensive experience working with international stakeholders on complex transnational investigations and initiatives.

 Earlier in his career, Keith led several domestic and global investigations working with the U.S. Department of Justice Computer Crime and Intellectual Property Section (CCIPS) and Office of International Affairs (OIA).
-From 2004-2010, Keith managed the Electronic Crimes Task Force in support of all electronic crimes investigations, computer forensic examinations, and cell phone data extraction in the Louisville Field Office District.
-In this role, he also established the operation of a forensic laboratory; provided expert testimony in multiple state and federal cases; and coordinated training for USSS agents, local law enforcement, and industry representatives.
+From 2004-2010, Keith managed the Electronic Crimes Task Force in support of all electronic crime investigations, computer forensic examinations and cell phone data extraction in the Louisville Field Office District.
+In this role, he also established the operation of a forensic laboratory; provided expert testimony in multiple state and federal cases; and coordinated training for USSS agents, local law enforcement and industry representatives.

 A noted authority on cyber and intelligence-related topics, Keith has served as a certified expert witness in court proceedings and is frequently asked to speak at public and private conferences, webinars and panel discussions.